Welcome to the only official site for People Like Us and Vicki Bennett

 Currently, Vicki is focussing on expanding a/v work for a multiscreen and multi-speakered environment with RML Cinechamber, with 10-screen work "Gone, Gone Beyond".
 Also a new People Like Us live performance "The Mirror" premiered at Onassis Cultural Centre Athens in Spring 2018 and now tours worldwide.
 October 2018 saw the release of a new CD/online album also called The Mirror.
 Vicki is a participant in Sound and Music New Voices 2018 programme, a-n Artist Bursaries 2019 recipient, and will be Hallwalls Artist in Residence from 2019-2020.

+Courtesy of our friends Discrepant, our album The Mirror is now out on vinyl!
 Buy direct from us throughbandcamp – Click on the link below and scroll to “The Mirror Vinyl LP” in the left hand column and click on that to buy.
 Shipping date is expected for 18 October 2019.
-Includes digital pre-order of The Mirror.
+Includes digital album of The Mirror.
+Also available on CD from the same bandcamp page.

 Tracks on the vinyl version of The Mirror: A1 The Mirror A2 Do You See What I Hear A3 Step Inside B1 Free My Prayer B2 The Other Side B3 Forever B4 Till The End of Time